-Immigration in focus as Senate confronts Trump nominees
+Senate grills Trump nominee Sessions on civil-rights record

 Civil liberties groups have raised concerns about Sessions’ record on immigration and other positions, including government surveillance, civil rights and marijuana legalization.

-He was denied confirmation to a federal judgeship in 1986 after allegations emerged that he made racist remarks, including testimony that he called an African-American prosecutor “boy,” an allegation Sessions denied.
+The American Civil Liberties Union’s legal director will testify at Sessions’ hearing and “raise significant, serious questions about his hostility to civil rights and civil liberties,” the organization said in a statement.

-The American Civil Liberties Union’s legal director will testify at Sessions’ confirmation hearing and “raise significant, serious questions about his hostility to civil rights and civil liberties,” the organization said in a statement.
 The group said it is making an exception to its longstanding policy of not interfering with federal nominations in this case.

 On Monday, a group of civil liberties and internet freedom groups sent a letter to the Senate Judiciary Committee describing Sessions as a “leading proponent of expanding the government’s surveillance authority of ordinary Americans.”